2025–26 Northern Michigan Wildcats men's ice hockey season

-The 2025–26 Northern Michigan Wildcats men's ice hockey season will be the 50th season of play for the program and 28th in the CCHA.
-The Wildcats will represent Northern Michigan University in the 2025–26 NCAA Division I men's ice hockey season, play their home games at Berry Events Center and be coached by Dave Shyiak in his 2nd season.
+The 2025–26 Northern Michigan Wildcats men's ice hockey season was the 50th season of play for the program and 28th in the CCHA.
+The Wildcats represented Northern Michigan University in the 2025–26 NCAA Division I men's ice hockey season, played their home games at Berry Events Center and were coached by Dave Shyiak in his 2nd season.